wirehack/mosaic/readme.md

 # Mosaic

-Mosaic is backend software written in go to boost development and focus on the product itself.
+Mosaic is a backend kit written in Go you can use to boost development.